harmonysoft-tech/traute/README.md

 *Kotlin* really solves the problem but *Java* is still a very popular language, so, we have to deal with nullable values.
 It's not always convenient to use *IntelliJ* build system for compiling sources to get that *null*-checks and the code which explicitly ensures preconditions via *checkNotNull()* or explicit *if (input == null) { throw new NullPointerException("<description>") }* also looks not that appealing.

-More common setup is to configure a build through [Gradle](https://gradle.org/)/[Maven](http://maven.apache.org/).
+More common setup is to configure a build through [*Gradle*](https://gradle.org/)/[*Maven*](http://maven.apache.org/).
 It would not harm to get *IDE* tips on possible *null*-related problems and that auto-generated runtime checks without explicitly putting them into code.

 Current tool solves the second problem - it allows to add *null*-checks into *\*.class* files during compilation based on source code annotations.

 ## 3. Alternatives

-I found the only alternative which provides similar functionality - [Project Lombok](https://projectlombok.org/features/NonNull).
+I found the only alternative which provides similar functionality - [*Project Lombok*](https://projectlombok.org/features/NonNull).
 Here are pros and cons for using it:
-* only [lombok.NonNull](https://projectlombok.org/api/lombok/NonNull.html) annotation is supported - there might be problems with *IDE* highlighting possible *NPE*s in source code
+* only [*lombok.NonNull*](https://projectlombok.org/api/lombok/NonNull.html) annotation is supported - there might be problems with *IDE* highlighting possible *NPE*s in source code
-* the feature is implemented through a custom [Annotaton Processing Tool](https://docs.oracle.com/javase/7/docs/technotes/guides/apt/index.html), which means that there are two set of *\*.class* files after the compilation - one from original code and another one with the tool-added instrumentations.
+* the feature is implemented through a custom [*Annotaton Processing Tool*](https://docs.oracle.com/javase/7/docs/technotes/guides/apt/index.html), which means that there are two set of *\*.class* files after the compilation - one from original code and another one with the tool-added instrumentations.
 Compiler plugin-based approach is more natural for such task as it's completely transparent for the further assembly construction
 * a solution offered by the current project [works only for the javac8](core/javac/README.md#5-limitations), *Lombok* might operate with *javac6* and *javac7* (as *APT API* is available starting from *java6*, however, I have not verified that)

 ## 4. Name Choice